 Ship sanitation certificates may also be required for all vessels on international voyages that call at an international State port, other than Australian port, that is a party to the IHR.

 Validity of Ship Sanitation Certificates

 Certificates remain valid for a period of six months from the date of issue.
-This period may be extended by one month if the inspection or control measures required cannot be accomplished at the declared port where the vessel is located when due for recertification.
+This period may be extended by one month if the inspection or control measures required cannot be accomplished at the declared Australian port where the vessel is located when due for re-certification.

-Renewal of a ship sanitation control exemption certificate may be requested by the master or agent of a vessel when submitting the Pre-Arrival Report (PAR) or by submitting a Ship Sanitation Certificate Service Request through the department's electronic vessel management system (MARS).
+Australian renewal of a ship sanitation control exemption certificate may be requested by the master or agent of a vessel when submitting the Pre-Arrival Report (PAR) or by submitting a Ship Sanitation Certificate Service Request through the department's online portal for vessel management, the Maritime Arrivals Reporting System (MARS).

 |No.||Australian State or Territory||Ports|

-At the inspection, the current Sanitation Certificate needs to be sighted by the department, either a printed or electronic version for validation by a biosecurity officer.
+At the inspection, the current Sanitation Certificate needs to be sighted for validation by a department biosecurity officer, either a printed or electronic version..
 The certificate must be issued by an appropriate authority in the country of origin, and regardless of the language of issue, must be identifiable as to what it certifies, and any specified conditions.
-Any vessel that arrives at a point without a valid certificate will be subject to additional conditions.
+Any vessel that arrives at a port without a valid certificate will be subject to additional SSC biosecurity conditions.